csu-hmc/gait2d/README.rst

 =================

 The model is planar (xy plane) and there are seven rigid bodies.
-All rotations are defined to be about the z axis.
+All rotations are defined to be positive about the z axis for a child body relative to its parent body, e.g thigh relative to trunk.
 When all configuration variables are set to zero, the model is standing upright and the trunk's hip joint is at the inertial origin with the human facing in the positive x direction.

 Rigid bodies and constants